CHT2520-web-prog/intro-to-laravel/README.md

 # Getting Started with Laravel

-In order to use Laravel we first need:-
+In order to use Laravel we need:-

 - A web server e.g. Apache
 - PHP